NekomimiOwO/AinoCompanion/README.md

 > REPO_SteamNetworking_Lib is necessary for multiplayer.

 ### Multiplayer

+Multiplayer should already work for now...at least for what I tested with my friend, which I'm grateful for spending hours with me compiling, open the game, test, fail, fix, compile,open...etc <3

 For a consistent multiplayer experience, every player in the lobby should use: